microsoft/ProjectOxford-ClientSDK/Speech/SpeechToText/Android/README.md

     // Use the following line to include client library from Maven Central Repository
     // Change the version number from the search.maven.org result
     //
-    compile 'com.microsoft.projectoxford:speechrecognition:0.5.0'
+    compile 'com.microsoft.projectoxford:speechrecognition:0.6.0'

     // Your other Dependencies...
 }
 ```

-To do add the client library dependency from Android Studio:
+To add the client library dependency from Android Studio:
 1. From Menu, Choose File \> Project Structure
 2. Click on your app module
 3. Click on Dependencies tab